I4Replication/AI-vertical/README.md

 Notes
 - The master script uses `pacman::p_load(...)` to install/load required packages automatically if missing.
-- Self-reported AI-usage counts (prompts/files/images/words) are transformed downstream with `asinh` before any modeling; no usage logs are audited in this simulation.
 - If you prefer, open an interactive R session and pre‑install packages listed under “Dependencies”.